 Favorite Quick Teacher Lunches

-Mediterranean Sampler – Humus, cherry tomatores, cucumber slices, carrots and multi grain crackers.
-On the side strawberries, grapes and melon chunks.
+Mediterranean Sampler – Hummus, cherry tomatoes, cucumber slices, carrots, and multi-grain crackers.
+On the side are strawberries, grapes, and melon chunks.

 Southwest Quinoa – quinoa, salsa, black beans, corn, cilantro.
 On the side cherry tomatoes and tortilla chips.